-6 Rooibos Tea Benefits That Could Make It Worth Buying
+6 Rooibos Tea Benefits That Could Make It Worth Trying

-This tea has been around for centuries, but health experts are now finding that there are plenty of rooibos tea benefits.
+This tea has been around for centuries, but experts are now finding that there are some potential health benefits of rooibos tea.

-Rooibos—it sounds like ROY-boss—tea has been a popular beverage in Africa for centuries.
+Rooibos—pronounced “ROY-boss”—tea has been a popular beverage in Africa for centuries.
 Also known as red tea or red bush tea, the drink comes from a plant indigenous to the western coast of South Africa.
 People make the tea by crushing the leaves of a shrub called Aspalathus linearis.
-Red rooibos tea is fermented and has a sweetish honey taste and a rich red hue; green rooibos is greenish brown and has an almost bitter, grassy flavor that is similar to green tea.
-Both red and green rooibos teas are caffeine free and have low tannins—a substance that can trigger migraines or allergies in sensitive people.
+Red rooibos tea is fermented and has a sweetish honey taste and a rich red hue.
+Green rooibos is greenish brown and has an almost bitter, grassy flavor that is similar to green tea.
+Both red and green rooibos teas are caffeine free.
+(Here’s what happens to your body when you drink tea every day.)

-To get the right strength and get rooibos tea benefits, drinkers seep a half teaspoon of the leaves in eight ounces of boiling water for five or six minutes.
-The tea will taste stronger and slightly bitter the longer you seep it, but it also releases more antioxidants as it sits.
-Experts aren’t certain if adding milk or soy milk to rooibos tea has any negative effects, but a study published in 2013 in the European Journal of Nutrition found that adding dairy and soy to green tea decreased the bioavailability of antioxidants, so it is probably best to proceed with caution before adding milk or soy if you are looking for rooibos tea benefits.
-Learn how tea can ease what ails you.
+To make rooibos tea, seep a half teaspoon of the leaves in eight ounces of boiling water for five or six minutes.
+The tea will taste stronger and slightly bitter the longer you steep it, but it also releases more antioxidants as it sits.
+Experts aren’t certain if adding milk or soy milk to rooibos tea has any negative effects, but a study published in the European Journal of Nutrition found that adding dairy and soy to green tea decreased the bioavailability of antioxidants.
+So it’s probably best to proceed with caution before adding milk or soy if you are looking for rooibos tea benefits.

 The history of rooibos tea benefits

-Rooibos tea is rich in healthy bioflavonoids such as quercetin and rutin; these block the release of histamines that cause seasonal allergy symptoms like sinus congestion, watery eyes, and hay fever.
-A roundup of research published in Pharmacognosy Review indicates that quercetin blocks mast cells from releasing histamine.
+Rooibos tea is rich in healthy bioflavonoids such as quercetin, a plant pigment found mostly in onions grapes, berries, cherries, broccoli, and citrus fruits.
+These block the release of histamines that cause seasonal allergy symptoms like sinus congestion, watery eyes, and hay fever.
+A review of studies published in 2016, in Pharmacognosy Review, found that quercetin blocks mast cells from releasing histamine.

-Rooibos tea has antibacterial compounds, as well as vitamins and minerals such as fluoride, iron, manganese, magnesium, zinc, calcium, vitamin D, and potassium, which can help improve skin texture, quality, health, and elasticity.
-Acne and eczema sufferers have found that rooibos tea helped improve their skin disorders.
-Pediatrics International published a study suggesting rooibos could reduce levels of inflammation.
+Rooibos tea has antibacterial compounds, as well as vitamins and minerals such as fluoride, iron, manganese, magnesium, zinc, calcium, vitamin D, and potassium, which may help improve skin texture, quality, health, and elasticity.
+People with acne and eczema sometimes find that rooibos tea helps improve their skin conditions.

-Unfermented rooibos contains aspalathin, a flavonoid, which at least one study published in Phytomedicine suggests has been found to have glucose-lowering effects, so rooibos may help prevent type 2 diabetes.
+Unfermented rooibos contains aspalathin, a flavonoid that may have glucose-lowering effects according to at least one study in mice published in Phytomedicine.
+It’s possible rooibos may benefit people with type 2 diabetes.

 Potential side effects